open-quantum-safe/oqs-provider/GOVERNANCE.md

 Change of role or changes to this document is subject to voting.

-Votes are to be executed by way of open github discussions.
+Votes are to be executed by way of open GitHub discussions.
 No quorum is needed for votes open for 4 weeks.
 Urgent matters may be decided by majority vote among Maintainers or 2/3 majority by all Committers within an arbitrary voting period.

 Any Committer may voluntarily temporarily for a documented period step down from the role losing voting rights for the specified period.
 If such period extends beyond one year, the Committer permanently loses role and rights.
 The period is documented in this file next to the person's name below.

 ## Documentation of roles

-Current Maintainer(s) and Committer(s) are to be documented below by way of reference to their github handles.
+Current Maintainer(s) and Committer(s) are to be documented below by way of reference to their GitHub handles.

 ### Maintainer(s)